Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental setup

 \subsection{Sample preparation}

+To study the graphite to diamond transition induced by an AFM, graphene \cite{Geim2007,Geim2009} on a carbon buffer layer as in graphene grown on the Si side of silicon carbide \cite{Emtsev2009} is an ideal sample, because the graphene top layer is stacked in an AB order \cite{Matsui2015} on top of the rigid SiC substrate.
 Graphene samples were produced by the group of Thomas Seyller by heating silicon carbide in an Argon atmosphere \cite{Emtsev2009}.
 The samples were inserted into a vacuum chamber, heated in situ for cleaning and transferred into the low temperature scanning probe microscope.
 This preparation led to a flat sample with large areas of single layer graphene as illustrated in Figure \ref{fig05_g_SiC_overview}.
-We also show data taken on highly oriented pyrolytic graphite (HOPG) that was prepared by cleaving with the scotch tape cleaving technique and on monolayer graphene flakes that formed from carbon that is dissolved in copper when heating a Cu (110) crystal to approximately 800\,K.
+Two more variations of graphene have been imaged here: a) the surface layer of highly oriented pyrolytic graphite (HOPG) that was prepared by cleaving with the scotch tape cleaving technique and b) monolayer graphene flakes that are known to form from traces of carbon that are naturally dissolved in copper.
+Heating a Cu (110) crystal to approximately 800\,K leads to migration of carbon to the surface and subsequent graphene formation.